-SSL is especially valuable when labelled data is scarce or expensive to obtain.
-By learning from unlabelled data, SSL can improve model accuracy without full reliance on manual annotation [3].
-Despite extensive research in English-language sentiment analysis, there remains limited exploration of SSL for
+SSL is especially valuable when labeled data is scarce or expensive to obtain.
+By learning from unlabeled data, SSL can improve model accuracy without full reliance on manual annotation [3].
+Despite extensive research in English-language sentiment analysis, there remains limited exploration of SSL for Indonesian, a iThentic